sla2pdf-team/sla2pdf/README.md

 ## Behaviour

 sla2pdf uses lossy image compression by default, to prevent the resulting files from getting too large.
-Quality settings can be controlled precisely using command-line options.
+Quality settings can be controlled using the `--params` option.

 ## Development